New Player's Guide to Kanar & LARP

 3) Bring extra money with you

 Extra money is a good thing to bring to cover things like food and water.
 Sometimes people bring out items they've made to sell, such as leather goods, garb, pottery, weapons, etc. After events, a lot of players like to go to a restaurant and have dinner while talking about the event.
-Check the Facebook Group for additional Information or ask fellow players.
+Check the Facebook Page for additional information or ask fellow players.

 4) Items to bring to an event